Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 Time spent there: 1 hour

-After spending more than half a day in Antwerp, you've probably already noticed they are big Rubens fans, right?
-As I said earlier, this was one of the greatest painters of the Baroque era, known for his extravagant style and larger-than-life works, and he spent his life in Antwerp.
+The Rubens House is essential if you’re choosing what to do in Antwerp for a day and want to immerse yourself in the city’s art heritage.
+You've probably already noticed they are big Rubens fans, right?
+Rubens was one of the greatest painters of the Baroque era, known for his extravagant style and larger-than-life works, and he spent his life in Antwerp.
 Even though he was not born there, he became one of the city's symbols.

 Today's museum Rubens House used to be the home and studio of the famous Flemish painter.
 For art lovers, it's the place to go.
 But even if you don't know your Van Eyck from your Van Gogh—both anecdotes tied to this city—you'll still acknowledge how stunning the architecture and decor of the house are.